mikemaccana/agave/README.md

     var agave = require('agave');

-## In the browser, on the server usign RequireJS, or shared between the browser and server.
+#### In the browser, on the server using RequireJS, or shared between the browser and server.

 Agave is provided as an AMD module.
 You’d normally load it as a dependency for your own module, either in the browser or on node.js, using [RequireJS](http://requirejs.org/):